-Dr. Michele Bever said these county results, which for Nebraska are ranked from 1 (healthiest) to 80 (least healthy, with 13 counties too small to be ranked), demonstrated that the South Heartland counties each had strengths to be proud of and opportunities to improve.
+Dr. Michele Bever said these county results, which for Nebraska are ranked from 1 (healthiest) 79 (least healthy, with 14 counties not ranked), demonstrated that the South Heartland counties each had strengths as well as challenges.

-"There is a ranking for health outcomes (based on length of life and quality of life) and a ranking for health factors (health behaviors, access to and quality of health care, various social and economic factors, and the physical environment)," Bever said.
+"There is a ranking for health outcomes, which considers length of life and quality of life, and a ranking for health factors, which considers behaviors, access to and quality of health care, various social and economic factors, and the physical environment," Bever said.